Understanding Social Media Management Costs for Contractors

 Breaking Down the Main Cost Components

-Here is what you are paying for when you invest in social media for your contracting business:
+Here's what you are paying for when you invest in social media for your contracting business:

 1. Strategy and Setup

 Before the first post goes live, you need a plan.
 This includes identifying your target audience and optimizing your profiles.
-Many agencies charge a one-time fee to ensure your "digital storefront" is ready for visitors.
+Many agencies charge a one-time fee to ensure your digital storefront is ready for visitors.

 2. Content Production